 The Eurovision Song Contest is a global mega event that occurs each year and a site of gay and transgender visibility, representation and diversity.
 LGBTQI+ communities are significantly positively represented at Eurovision through an inclusive programme of formal and informal events supported through the contest and its fan culture and fan tourism.

-This qualitative research study, funded by the British Academy, will explore LGBTQI+ communities' experiences of the event through surveys, interviews and observations that will examine attitudes, perceptions and practices at Eurovision.
+This qualitative research study, funded by the British Academy, explores LGBTQI+ communities' experiences of the event through surveys, interviews and observations that will examine attitudes, perceptions and practices at Eurovision.

-It will examine the intersections of LGBTQI+ identities and nationality at Eurovision, with particular interest in the inclusion of trans and other marginalised communities.
+It examines the intersections of LGBTQI+ identities and nationality at Eurovision, with particular interest in the inclusion of trans and other marginalised communities.

 Since its first event in 1956, Eurovision has promoted transnational and European identity as a form of inclusive citizenship, underpinned by values most often associated with gay and transgender rights.